notnithila/tech-cat-training/Capstone/README.md

    - Data Exploration in Snowflake:
      - Use SQL queries to explore the data and identify patterns.
      - Remember some advanced analysis techniques such as Window Functions: Ranking, Lag, Moving Windows ..etc.
-7. **Final Analysis Using Tableau**
+7. **Final Analysis Using Tableau or ThoughtSpot**
-   - Connect Tableau to Snowflake.
+   - Connect Tableau/ThoughtSpot to Snowflake.
    - Create dashboards to visualize and analyze the data.

 #### Additional Considerations